 Select Settings>Pref 1>Wheel Reverse to alter the mouse wheel direction according to preference.
+Separately selectable for Compass and Load panels.

 2.2.1 Compass panel Load

 To minimise the UI footprint when required (e.g. to place on top of an SDR UI) you can hide all other panels to leave just the Compass panel visible.
 To maintain access to the Load control, a load adjustment windows now appears in the compass rose.